 Who can retire in Switzerland?

-Switzerland is divided into 26 cantons or regions, which have autonomy over immigration in their region.
+Switzerland is divided into 26 cantons or regions, which have autonomy over immigration in their area.
 This means that each foreigner must have their residency approved by the relevant Swiss canton office.
-For citizens from the European Union (EU) or European Free Trade Association (EFTA – Iceland, Liechtenstein and Norway), the process is relatively straightforward, due to bilateral agreements for freedom of movement.
+For citizens from the European Union (EU) or European Free Trade Association (EFTA – Iceland, Liechtenstein, and Norway), the process is relatively straightforward due to bilateral agreements for freedom of movement.

-EU/EFTA nationals can thus freely relocate to Switzerland or work in Switzerland for up to 90 days without needing a visa.
-However, for those planning to stay longer, all EU/EFTA nationals must register with their local Swiss canton office within 14 days of arrival and apply for a non-working residency permit.
+EU/EFTA nationals, for instance, can freely relocate to Switzerland for up to 90 days without a visa.
+However, those planning to stay longer must register with their local Swiss canton office within 14 days of arrival and apply for a non-working residency permit.

 - proof that they are no longer pursuing gainful employment

 - they can demonstrate a close connection to Switzerland; such as frequent trips, family members living in the country, past residency, or real estate.
 Not that simply owning Swiss property is sometimes not enough to demonstrate close ties to the country.